awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 **To run the CloudWatch agent as a different user on an on\-premises server running Linux**

 1. Download and install a new CloudWatch agent package\.
-For more information, see [Download the CloudWatch Agent Package Using an S3 Download Link](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.
+For more information, see [Download the CloudWatch Agent Package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.

 1. Create a new Linux user or use the default user named `cwagent` that the RPM or DEB file created\.